LordOfFrogs/apchem-notes/content/index.md

 # Welcome
 This is my collection of notes from AP Chemistry.
-I hope they can be helpful!
+Use the sidebar to find notes.